 Too often do people group these two types of festivals into the same category.
-Although there are similarities, there are also very distinct differences.
-Most of the time, each type of festival provides the attendee a uniquely contrasting experience.
+Although there are similarities, there are also some very distinct differences, and both can provide the attendee with quite a contrasting experience.

 Ever since attending my first festival back in 2011, festival culture has become a large and influential part of my life.
-I went to Burning Man for the first time, and my mind was blown.
+I went to Burning Man for the first time and my mind was blown.
 What I experienced changed my life and shaped who I am today.
 Years later, I have attended both music festivals and transformational festivals.
-They are both fun, amazing, wild, and crazy, but the main point I would like to get across is an explanation of differentiation.
+They are both fun, amazing, crazy experiences, but the main point I would like to get across is an explanation of differentiation.

 For the sake of this article, a music festival is defined as an organized series of concerts, presented with a common theme, such as musical genre.
 Some well known examples are Coachella, Glastonbury, and Tomorrowland.
 A transformational festival has been defined as a “counterculture festival that espouses a community-building ethic, and a value system that celebrates life, personal growth, social responsibility, healthy living, and creative expression.”
-Some well known examples include Burning Man, Boom, and Lightning in a Bottle.
+(P. Elizabeth, Redefine).
+Some well known examples include Burning Man, Boom Festival, and Lightning in a Bottle.

-The term ‘transformational festival’ was coined by Jeet Kei Leung, and he speaks about it boldly in the following TEDx Talk.
-Jeet Kei Leung also went on to direct The Bloom Series, a documentary webseries on the emergence of transformational festival culture.
+The term ‘transformational festival’ was coined by Jeet-Kei Leung and he speaks about it boldly in his TEDx Talk.
+Jeet-Kei Leung also went on to direct and host The Bloom Series, a documentary webseries on the emergence of transformational festival culture.
 He has also written a great article in which he outlines his criteria for transformational festivals.
 Watch The Bloom Series trailer below:

 There are many elements which distinguish the two types of festivals.
 I will elaborate on the five in which I have found to be the greatest, based on my personal experiences: